Skip to content

 Average agent performance falls from 66.8% on the source task to 25.3% on RepoMirage-Extend's explicit-task formulation — a 41.5-point gap that the paper attributes to "exploration drift," where agents access broader repository context but fail to convert it into effective structural information (Li et al., 2026).

 The causal mechanism is shortcut invalidation.
-A model that scored 66.8% by combining genuine reasoning with surface-token memorisation cannot reach the same score against a repository whose surface tokens have been renamed or restructured while the underlying call graph is unchanged.
-The reference patch still applies; only the lookup pattern has been broken.
-The accuracy delta is therefore a lower bound on the shortcut share of the original number.
+A model that scored 66.8% by combining genuine reasoning with surface-token memorization cannot repeat it against a repository whose tokens are renamed or restructured while the call graph holds.
+The reference patch still applies; only the lookup pattern breaks.
+The accuracy delta is therefore a lower bound on the original score's shortcut share.

-Independent corroboration arrives from work that probes the same gap with different instrumentation.
+Independent work probes the same gap with different instrumentation.
 TRAJEVAL decomposes agent trajectories into search, read, and edit stages and reports that outcome-only metrics cannot reveal where agents fail (TRAJEVAL, 2026).
-ContextBench augments existing benchmarks with 1,136 issue-resolution tasks paired with human-annotated gold contexts, exposing the same intermediate-step gap perturbation reveals indirectly (ContextBench, 2026).
-SWE-EVO independently shows GPT-5 with OpenHands scoring 21% on long-horizon evolution tasks versus 65% on SWE-Bench Verified — the same shortfall reached without perturbation, by removing the shortcuts the benchmark allowed (SWE-EVO, 2026).
+SWE-EVO shows GPT-5 with OpenHands scoring 21% on long-horizon evolution tasks versus 65% on SWE-Bench Verified — the same shortfall reached without perturbation, by removing the shortcuts the benchmark allowed (SWE-EVO, 2026).

 Perturbation diagnostics over-predict failure or measure the wrong thing under several specific conditions:

-- Shallow-multi-file repositories.
-When most issues resolve within one file, the diagnostic measures something the deployed agent never encounters at scale.
-The pay-off does not justify the pipeline cost.
+• Shallow-multi-file repositories: when most issues resolve within one file, the diagnostic measures what the deployed agent never hits at scale, and the pipeline cost is not repaid.

-- Proprietary or custom tool surfaces unlikely to be in training corpora.
-Contamination is already low, so perturbation overhead buys little additional signal beyond a static custom benchmark.
+• Proprietary surfaces unlikely to be in training corpora: contamination is already low, so perturbation buys little signal beyond a static custom benchmark.

-- No oracle to confirm semantics preservation.
-A perturbation that subtly changes behaviour produces a measurement artifact, not a context-reasoning signal.
-Without a passing reference test suite on both original and perturbed repo, the diagnostic is unreliable.
+• No oracle to confirm semantics preservation: a perturbation that subtly changes behavior produces an artifact, not a signal.
+Without a passing reference test suite on both the original and the perturbed repo, the diagnostic is unreliable.

-- Production agents pinned to a known repository set.
-When the agent only ever sees one or two well-mapped codebases, structural exploration training is amortised across runs; perturbation over-predicts failure relative to deployment reality.
+• Production agents pinned to a known repository set: when the agent only sees one or two well-mapped codebases, structural exploration amortizes across runs and perturbation over-predicts failure.

-- Intermediate gold-context labels already exist.
-ContextBench-style human-annotated contexts answer the same question more directly without the perturbation indirection (ContextBench, 2026).
+• Intermediate gold-context labels already exist: ContextBench-style annotated contexts answer the same question more directly (ContextBench, 2026).

-The diagnostic is also confounded by other sources of inflated benchmark scores.
-Test-suite inadequacy lets 31.08% of accepted patches pass because the tests cannot reject incorrect or incomplete solutions (UTBoost, 2026) — that gap remains even after perturbation removes shortcut leakage.
+Other sources of inflated scores also confound it.
+Test-suite inadequacy lets 31.08% of accepted patches pass because the tests cannot reject incorrect or incomplete solutions (UTBoost, 2026) — a gap that remains even after perturbation removes shortcut leakage.

-Repository perturbation is one of three approaches to the same diagnostic question:
+Repository perturbation is one of three approaches to the same question; match the probe to where the failure likely lives:

 A team evaluating a code agent on SWE-Bench Verified reports a 60% resolve rate and is considering shipping.
 Before shipping, they run a perturbation diagnostic across three semantics-preserving transformations of the same benchmark instances: